Data-intensive Systems and Algorithms (DAT535)

-The course provides a basis in administrative, programming, and design aspects of data-intensive systems.
+The course provides a basis in design and engineering aspects of data-intensive systems.

 Course code